 - Job Role: Choose positions you would like to explore, like marketing associate, research assistant, data analyst, etc.

 You can also “Follow” employers of interest!
-By following an employer, you’ll be alerted when they post anything new.
+By following an employer, you will be alerted when they post anything new.

 Coronavirus Information and Resources for Law School Admissions

-The Sagehen community is always a strong resource, and The Office of Alumni & Parent Engagement has developed a great online directory and community platform that allows students to also connect with alumni.
-You can even connect with a "Sage Coach" to help you in your career development and networking.
+The Office of Alumni & Parent Engagement has developed a great online directory and community platform through Sagehen Connect that allows students to network and engage with alumni.
+You can even connect with a "Sage Coach" to help you along your career development journey.

 SagePost47’s mission is to foster meaningful mentoring relationships between Pomona alumni and students.
-They accomplish this by curating a group of alumni Mentor volunteers who’ve expressed interest in mentoring students, engaging with students to encourage them to take advantage of this rich resource, and promoting a culture in which mentoring is the norm rather than the exception.
+They accomplish this by curating a group of alumni mentor volunteers who have expressed interest in mentoring students, engaging with students to encourage them to take advantage of this rich resource, and promoting a culture that mentoring is the norm rather than the exception.